swebster/overnight/README.md

 If all goes well, you should see several values from Nightscout logged to the console every five minutes.
 If not, double-check the contents of the generated .env.local and .env.secrets config files.
 If you find any errors, correct the config files directly and then run ```podman secret rm nightscout_user pushover_user_key pushover_app_token``` before retrying the overnight:run task listed above.

 Stop the running container with Ctrl+C before proceeding to the next section.

+## Group Notifications (optional)

+The default configuration will send Pushover notifications to a single user.
+If you want to send notifications to a group (e.g. family members), you should first identify their individual user keys (in the Settings tab of the Pushover app).
+Then perform the following:

+- Run ```task pushover:groups -- --group GROUP_NAME``` to create the group GROUP_NAME
+- Run ```task pushover:groups -- --group GROUP_NAME --user USER_KEY --name USER_NAME``` to add each user
+- Edit the .env.secrets file and assign PUSHOVER_USER_KEY the new group key instead of your user key
+- Run ```podman secret rm pushover_user_key``` and then try the overnight:run task again

 # Installation